 In cryptocurrencies that use the unspent transaction output (UTXO) model, such as Bitcoin~\cite{nakamoto2008bitcoin} or Zcash~\cite{sasson2014zerocash}, money is represented as coins, also known as UTXOs.
 In a simplified form, each UTXO has a nominal value and defines a public key that can spend that output.
 Transactions consist of input and output coins.
 Each input references outputs of previous transactions that are not yet spent, and in return, transactions create new coins, referred to as output UTXOs.
 Transactions are identified by their cryptographic hash.
 A critical invariant enforced by cryptocurrency network participants is that the sum of all input values must be greater or equal to the sum of all output values in a transaction, i.e., it is impossible to print money out of thin air.

 The UTXO model lends itself in a straightforward way to a weighted directed graph representation.
 Every transaction input and output gets a node in the graph.
 Every transaction is also represented by an identifier node in the graph.
 Each node corresponding to an input coin is connected to the transaction node with the appropriate value of the input coin as weight.
-Similarly, the transaction node is connected to each output node with a weight corresponding to the value of the output coin, ignoring transaction fees.
-For an example, see Figure~\ref{fig:utxo_tx_graph}.
+Similarly, the transaction node is connected to each output node with a weight corresponding to the value of the output coin, \emph{ignoring transaction fees}.
+For an illustrative example, see~\Cref{fig:utxo_tx_graph}.